- k_truss(G, k)[source]#

 The k-truss subgraph

-The k-truss is not defined for graphs with self loops or parallel edges or directed graphs.
+The k-truss is not defined for graphs with self loops, directed graphs and multigraphs.

 A k-clique is a (k-2)-truss and a k-truss is a (k+1)-core.